PCJones/ultimate-splinterlands-bot-API/README.md

 I've also added a quick workaround so that the crawler works without proxys

 ## Changing rating brackets
-Due to bad coding the rating bracket has to be changed in these places:
+Rating bracket has to be changed in these places:
 ```
 API: WebApi.GetRatingBracket()
 SQL Query: gamecache update.sql